Artist: Denny Fanning

 - Unit Price

 By Denny Fanning

-Silver halide color photograph printed on Fuji Deep Matte Velvet paper.
+Silver halide black and white photograph printed on Fuji Deep Matte Velvet paper.

 ABOUT THIS SERIES - 72 AND SUNNY

 Few places have held the world’s gaze as long, or as firmly, as Southern California.
 In his series 72 and Sunny, Santa Monica local Denny Fanning offers up a meditation on solitude set amidst the relentlessly blue days and endless sightlines of the American megalopolis that has shaped the world’s pop culture aesthetic for decades.

 We only print on archival papers and surfaces, including silver halide photographic papers, museum-quality heavyweight rag papers, metal, acrylic, and wood.

 Fuji Deep Matte Velvet is a luxurious, velvety smooth, acid-free, archival silver halide photographic paper with a non-reflective surface that creates gorgeous, detailed fine art images with rich, vivid colors that feel both muted and saturated at the same time.